 We recognise the role that WSET must play in helping to make our industry a more accessible, inclusive and diverse place in which to work, in particular for individuals from Black, Asian and minority ethnic backgrounds.

-- a US Diversity and Inclusion Action Group
+- Americas Diversity and Inclusion Action Group

-- a UK Diversity and Inclusion Action Group
+- UK Diversity and Inclusion Action Group